rust-lang/log/rfcs/0000-structured-logging.md

 );
 ```

 What if the `correlation_id` is a `uuid::Uuid` instead of a string?
 What if the `user` is some other datastructure containing an id along with some other metadata?
-We still want to be able to log these values.
-The set of loggable values above can be expanded to also include any other type that implements both `std::fmt::Debug` and `serde::Serialize` using a crate feature:
+Only being able to log a few types from the standard library is a bit limiting.
+To make logging other values possible, the `kv_serde` Cargo feature expands the set of loggable values above to also include any other type that implements both `std::fmt::Debug` and `serde::Serialize`:

 ```toml
 [dependencies.log]